-- 14.1 The Parties shall agree to an appropriate information sharing accord and procedures for the sharing of information in relation to Integrated Services.
-These shall set out the principles, policies, procedures and management strategies around which information sharing is carried out.
-They will encapsulate national and legal requirements. - 14.2 The Parties will work together to progress the specific arrangements, practical policies and procedures, designated responsibilities and any additional requirements for any purpose connected with the preparation of an integration scheme, the preparation of a strategic plan or the carrying out of integration functions. - 14.3 The Parties shall be assisted in this process by a Joint Information Sharing Group.
-This group reviewed the existing Memorandum of Understanding and Information Sharing Protocol to see whether these were suitable for the purposes of integration, or whether replacements, modifications or supplements were considered necessary.
-The Group reported that the existing Memorandum of Understanding was sufficient. - 14.4 If the Joint Information Sharing Group consider that a further high-level accord or information sharing protocol is required, or if amendments are necessary to existing ones, they shall assist the Parties and the IJB by preparing these and making them available with their recommendation to the IJB in the first instance for comment.

-- 14.5 The information sharing accord and procedures may be amended or replaced by agreement of the Parties and the IJB.
-Regard will be taken of the NHS Information Governance Toolkit template when revising or replacing these. - 14.6 The Parties will continue to develop information technology systems and procedures to enable information to be shared appropriately and effectively between the Parties and the IJB.
+- 14.1 The Parties have agreed to an appropriate information sharing accord and procedures for the sharing of information in relation to Integrated Services.
+The information sharing accord sets out the principles, policies, procedures and management strategies around which information sharing is carried out.
+It encapsulates national and legal requirements. - 14.2 The Parties will work together to progress the specific arrangements, practical policies and procedures, designated responsibilities and any additional requirements for any purpose connected with the preparation of an integration scheme, the preparation of a strategic plan or the carrying out of integration functions. - 14.4 If the Parties consider that a further high-level accord or information sharing protocol is required, or if amendments are necessary to existing ones, they shall assist the Parties and the IJB by preparing these and making them available with their recommendation to the IJB in the first instance for comment. - 14.5 The information sharing accord and procedures may be amended or replaced by agreement of the Parties and the IJB. - 14.6 The Parties will continue to develop information technology systems and procedures to enable information to be shared appropriately and effectively between the Parties and the IJB.